Opponent Indifference in Rating Systems: A Theoretical Case for Sonas

 \begin{theorem} [Second Main Result -- See Theorem \ref{theorem:characterize_pop} in the body] A nontrivial rating system $(\sigma, \alpha)$ is $P$ opponent indifferent if and only if $\sigma$ is $P$ separable and its $K$-function is $P$ constant. \end{theorem}

-It is relatively easy from this characterization theorem to show that $P$ opponent rating systems exist, and that they can exhibit full scale (even with respect to any given parameter $P$).
-In the next part, we show that these desirable properties continue to hold even under a natural \emph{strengthening} of $P$ opponent indifference.
+It is relatively easy from this characterization theorem to show that $P$ opponent rating systems exist, and that they can exhibit full scale (even with respect to any given parameter $P$).\footnote{This follows e.g.\ as a consequence of our Corollary \ref{cor:sonaschar}, which implies that the Sonas rating system itself is $P$ opponent indifferent (and it has full scale); we discuss this more next.} In the next part, we show that these desirable properties continue to hold even under a natural \emph{strengthening} of $P$ opponent indifference.